IMG_2501.jpg

 Acoustic Guitar

-Whatever guitar you have, we encourage you to do everything you can to make it sound the best it possibly can.
-As good stewards of what we've been given, let's make sure to properly clean and maintain our equipment in order to ensure lasting quality.
+Whatever guitar you use, do everything you can to make it sound the best it possibly can.
+As good stewards of what we’ve been given, we want to maintain and care for our equipment well.

 Pedals